You Can't Run Away from It

-You Can't Run Away from It is a 1956 musical comedy directed and produced by Dick Powell and starring June Allyson and Jack Lemmon.
+You Can't Run Away from It is a 1956 American musical comedy film directed and produced by Dick Powell and starring June Allyson and Jack Lemmon.
 The film is a remake of the 1934 Academy Award-winning film It Happened One Night.
 The supporting cast features Charles Bickford, Jim Backus, Stubby Kaye, Jack Albertson and Howard McNear.
 It Happened One Night had also been remade as a musical comedy in 1945 as Eve Knew Her Apples.

 Plot

-Because she married an international playboy, Ellie Andrews (June Allyson) is kidnapped by her own father, Texas cattleman A. A. Andrews (Charles Bickford).
+Because she married an international playboy, Ellie Andrews (June Allyson) is kidnapped by her father, Texas cattleman A. A. Andrews (Charles Bickford).
 She escapes, managing to evade his nationwide search for her with the help of Peter Warne (Jack Lemmon), a jobless reporter, who sees himself getting the biggest story of the year - until he and Ellie fall in love.
 When Ellie suspects Peter has sold her out, she returns home.
-Realizing his daughter really loves the newspaperman, Andrews tries to persuade Ellie to run away again, this time from her own wedding ceremony.
-Who will Ellie choose, her husband or the man who has stolen her heart?
+Realizing his daughter loves the newspaperman, Andrews tries to persuade Ellie to run away again, this time from her wedding ceremony.